Hitlinemoss/Moss-SS14-Paperwork/readme.txt

 This is a compilation of my personally-made SS14 documents.
 Many of these probably need some updates, and will definitely need to be updated once that PR for formfill paperwork gets merged upstream.

+If you use these somewhere probably give me credit because I spent a lot of time making these and it'd be nice for that to get seen.
+You don't need to add my name to these ingame or anything though because that would kind of subtract from the verisimilitude of the experience.
+I mostly just mean if you use these as a basis for making other forms or port them as an official ingame thing downstream or something.